-In general, the net amount of money you can save is the total amount of money that you make minus the taxes and total amount of expenses that you incur for your living.
+In general, the net amount of money you can save is the total amount of money that you earn minus the taxes and total amount of expenses that you incur for your living.
 This is no different for H1B visa or L1 visa holder.
-While you may make more money, you need to factor in taxes as well that a state can have to come up with nex expenses.
+While you may make more money, you need to factor in taxes as well that a state can have to come up with nex expenses

 Net Savings = Income – ( Taxes + Expenses )

 Let’s first look at the expenses that you would typically incur as an international on H1B or L1 visa.

 Cost of Living in the USA on H1B/L1 Visa – Expenses List